VivoPower International PLC (VVPR) Stock: A Closer Look at the Analyst Ratings - News Heater

 VVPR’s Market Performance

-During the last 5 trading sessions, VVPR fell by -24.77%, which changed the moving average for the period of 200-days by -17.46% in comparison to the 20-day moving average, which settled at $0.4166.
-In addition, VivoPower International PLC saw 17.30% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, VVPR fell by -55.80%, which changed the moving average for the period of 200-days by -45.81% in comparison to the 20-day moving average, which settled at $3.9784.
+In addition, VivoPower International PLC saw -31.79% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for VVPR